anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 -  The reader role provides read-only access to resources within the system, a domain, or a project.
--  The member role is the same as reader in Keystone, but allows to introduce granularity between admin and reader to other OpenStack services.
+-  The member role, same as reader in Keystone, introduces granularity between admin and reader to other OpenStack services.
 -  The admin role is reserved for the most privileged operations within a given scope for managing resources.